Raspberry Leaf - why to wait until you're 32 weeks pregnant

 Whilst it may be bad business for us, we'd rather follow millennia of usage, and NHS guidelines to advise you to start from 32 weeks.
 There is no evidence to show that starting any earlier will give you more benefits, so we would play it safe.

 The Final Push - award winning raspberry leaf tea

-If you do want to drink raspberry leaf tea while you're pregnant, our award winning Final Push Raspberry Leaf Tea is a delicious blend of raspberry leaf and whole peppermint leaf.
+If you do want to drink raspberry leaf tea while you're pregnant, our Final Push Raspberry Leaf Tea is a delicious blend of raspberry leaf and whole peppermint leaf.
 Perfect to help both with birth preparation and as a digestive aid towards the end of your third trimester.
 And don't just take our word for it, it's multi-award winning!

 Winner of Dear Bump Awards Gold 2020, Project Baby Awards 2021 Silver, Baby Awards 2019 Best Maternity Product.